IBM/ansible-power-aix-oracle-dba/docs/Readme-Create-Database.txt

           state: present                                        # present | absent

 # Executing the playbook: This playbook executes a role.
 Before running the playbook, open the playbook and update the hostname & remote user details as shown below.
 Do NOT change other parts of the script.
-# Change directory to ansible-power-aix-oracle-dba
+# Change directory to ansible-power-aix-oracle-dba/playbooks
 # Name of the Playbook: create-db.yml
 # Content of the playbook